stvmachine/rick-and-morty-characters-demo/docs/0001-use-graphql-codegen.md

 ## Alternatives Considered
 1. **Manual TypeScript interfaces** - Too much boilerplate and error-prone
-2. **GraphQL Code Generator with different plugins** - Current selection provides best Apollo Client integration
+2. **GraphQL Code Generator with `typescript-react-apollo` plugin** - Generated hooks have compatibility issues with Apollo Client v4 and lack proper type inference
+3. **TypedDocumentNode approach** - Selected as it's the recommended approach for Apollo Client v4, providing better type safety and inference
-3. **Other GraphQL clients** - Apollo Client is well-established and has excellent codegen support
+4. **Other GraphQL clients** - Apollo Client is well-established and has excellent codegen support